Nakajima Ki-43 Hayabusa: Operational history

 Schoolgirls wave goodbye to a Ki-43 IIIa, loaded with a 250 kg bomb, on a kamikaze mission, 12 April 1945.

 The Ki-43 was the most widely used Army fighter, and equipped 30 sentai FR (flight regiment) (Note: Usually about 40 aircraft in total, formed into three chutai and an HQ section) and 12 Dokuritsu Dai Shijugo Chutai ("Direct command fighter squadron" - independent squadrons not incorporated into sentais) (Note: Each Chutai was formed from four flights of three aircraft).
 The first unit equipped with the Ki 43-I was the 59th FR at Hankow Airfield, during June–August 1941 and began operational sorties over Hengyang on 29 October 1941.
 The second unit to re-equip with the new Aircraft was the 64th FR, from August to November 1941.

 The first version, Ki-43-I, entered service in 1941, the Ki-43-II in December 1942, the Ki-43-II-Kai in June 1943, and the Ki-43-IIIa in summer 1944.
 The aircraft fought in China, Burma, the Malay Peninsula, New Guinea, the Philippines, South Pacific islands and the Japanese home islands.
+As such, the Ki-43 would see action on every front that the IJAAS would be active on during the conflict.

 Like the Zero, the Ki-43 initially enjoyed air superiority in the skies of Malaya, Dutch East Indies, Burma and New Guinea.
-This was partly due to the better performance of the Oscar and partly due to the relatively small numbers of combat-ready Allied fighters, mostly the Curtiss P-36 Hawk, Curtiss P-40, Brewster Buffalo, Hawker Hurricane and Curtiss-Wright CW-21 in Asia and the Pacific during the first months of the war.
+This was partly due to the better performance of the Oscar, and partly due to the relatively small numbers of combat-ready Allied fighters, mostly the Curtiss P-36 Hawk, Curtiss P-40, Brewster Buffalo, Hawker Hurricane and Curtiss-Wright CW-21 in Asia and the Pacific during the first months of the war.
 As the war progressed, however, the fighter suffered from the same weaknesses as the slower, fixed-gear Ki-27 "Nate" predecessor to the Oscar, and the more advanced naval A6M Zero: light armor and less-than-effective self-sealing fuel tanks, which caused high casualties in combat.
 Its armament of two machine guns also proved inadequate against the more heavily armored Allied aircraft.
 As newer Allied aircraft were introduced, such as the Republic P-47 Thunderbolt, Lockheed P-38 Lightning, North American P-51 Mustang, Vought F4U Corsair, Grumman F6F Hellcat, Yakovlev Yak-9, Yakovlev Yak-3U and late-model Supermarine Spitfire/Seafire, the Japanese were forced into a defensive war and most aircraft were flown by inexperienced pilots.
 However, even near the end, the Oscar's excellent maneuverability could still gain advantage over rash Allied pilots.